Skip to article frontmatterSkip to article content

 Overview

-A great circle path crosses the entire planet and any two valid great circle paths will always intersect.
+A great circle path crosses the entire planet and as a result, any two (valid) great circle paths will always intersect at exactly two points around the globe.

 Prerequisites